 So, you’ve implemented these suggestions and you still have lapsing patients.
 Now what?

-- For patients in the 17th month, a phone call or signed letter from a doctor may do the trick.
+For patients in the 17th month, a phone call or signed letter from a doctor may do the trick.
 You can see which doctor was the last one to see each patient on your Lapsing Patient Report, so all you need to do is give each doctor their list and have them call those clients.
 You can also create a template for mailing a letter to these clients.
-Once the letters are printed, give the stack to each doctor to sign personally before you mail it.
+Once you print the letters, give the stack to each doctor to sign personally before you mail it.

 Remember, consistency is key.
 So don’t start something you can’t continue.
 If you don’t have a plan in place, consider starting with RETRIEVER first, and take the time to figure out what other programs or systems you will be able to put into place down the road.
 RETRIEVER is available to VetSuccess members for $39 per month.
 Based on the stats we are already seeing, RETRIEVER is generating enough revenue for practices to more than pay for the membership and the cost of RETRIEVER.